Kermit1246/AutoTyper/README.md

 1. Launch the AutoTyper application.
 2. Enter the text you want to type in the designated text box.
 3. Set the typing interval (in milliseconds) using the provided input field.
-4. Click the "Start" button to begin typing or use the specified keyboard shortcut (default: "S").
-5. To stop typing, click the "Stop" button or use the specified keyboard shortcut (default: "Q").

 ## Inspiration